jia-hua-ren/2024SpringSummerResearch/README.md

 ### 2. Collecting Usable Code Samples

 Another major hurdle was sourcing appropriate C functions.
 I initially created a script to clone top-ranking C repositories from GitHub and extract individual functions.
-However, many functions relied on **external variables**, **custom types**, or **non-standard libraries**, making them difficult or impossible to compile and test in isolation.
+However, many functions relied on **external variables**, **custom types**, **macros** or **non-standard libraries**, making them difficult or impossible to compile and test in isolation.

 To address this, I filtered for **self-contained functions** —those that could compile and run with only standard library dependencies.
-I used Clang to run these functions and I had to write additional logic to:
+I used Clang to determine if these functions can run and I had to write additional logic to:

 - Automatically add standard `#include` statements where needed
 - Exclude functions with external dependencies